 A lack of sales qualified leads (SQLs) is an indicator of a massive gap in communication between your marketing and sales teams.

-Sales qualified leads are contacts that are analyzed by your marketing team to deem whether or not they meet a specific set of requirements to be an ideal client for your company.
+Sales qualified leads are contacts that are analyzed by your marketing team to determine whether they meet a specific set of requirements to be an ideal client for your company.

 Once your marketing team vets the leads, they pass them on to the sales team to move them through to the next phase of the sales funnel.

-Having a lack of SQLs means that your marketing team doesn’t have the correct set of criteria to check whether or not a lead would make an ideal customer.
-They’re likely passing on leads to the sales team that do not meet the required standards, and thus waste their own time and the sales team’s time.
+Having a lack of SQLs means that your marketing team doesn’t have the correct set of criteria to check whether a lead would make an ideal customer.
+Thus, they’re wasting their own time and the sales team’s time.

 3. Lack of Content